3D-Consistent Multi-View Editing by Correspondence Guidance: Experiments

 \subsection{Setup}

-\textbf{Implementation Details.} To evaluate our model we use the same 8 test scenes as in EditSplat \cite{lee2025editsplat}, including real-world scenes from IN2N \cite{haque2023instruct}, Mip-NeRF360 \cite{barron2022mipnerf360} and BlendedMVS \cite{blendedmvs}.
-For validation we use 2 scenes from Mip-NeRF360 \cite{barron2022mipnerf360}, 1 scene from IN2N \cite{haque2023instruct} and 1 self-captured scene containing images of a person's head, comparable to the IN2N "Face" scene.
+\paragraph{Implementation Details} To evaluate our model, we use the same 8 test scenes as in EditSplat \cite{lee2025editsplat}, including real-world scenes from IN2N \cite{haque2023instruct}, Mip-NeRF360 \cite{barron2022mipnerf360} and BlendedMVS \cite{blendedmvs}.
+For validation we use 2 scenes from Mip-NeRF360 \cite{barron2022mipnerf360}, 1 scene from IN2N \cite{haque2023instruct} and 1 self-captured scene containing images of a person's head, comparable to the IN2N ``Face'' scene.
 For the test scenes we use a total of 21 different edit prompts and for the validation scenes we use a total of 7 different edit prompts.
-The exact prompts are provided in appendix \ref{sec:suppl_scene_prompt_pairs}.
+The exact prompts are provided in appendix \cref{sec:suppl_scene_prompt_pairs}.
 The scenes are of varying size, containing 65-350 images per scene.
 All experiments are done on a single A100 GPU.
-The complete editing process for the "Face" scene from IN2N takes about 22 minutes for our method when using InstructPix2Pix and about 17 minutes when using pix2pix-turbo.
-Additional details can be found in appendix \ref{sec:suppl_mw_edit}.

-\textbf{Baselines.} We compare our method to two recent methods for 3D Gaussian splat editing, namely EditSplat \cite{lee2025editsplat} and DGE \cite{chen2024dge}.
-Both these methods use the image editing model InstructPix2Pix \cite{brooks2022instructpix2pix}, so for fairness we also evaluate our method using it.
-We also test our method on the one-step model pix2pix-turbo \cite{parmar2024one}.
+The complete editing process for the ``Face'' scene from IN2N takes about 22 minutes for our method when using InstructPix2Pix and about 17 minutes when using pix2pix-Turbo. \paragraph{Baselines} Since our main goal is consistent multi-view editing, we wanted to compare with other methods that also aim to achieve this, therefore we chose EditSplat \cite{lee2025editsplat} and DGE \cite{chen2024dge} since they are state-of-the-art methods for 3D editing that claim multi-view consistency during the 2D editing process.
+Another recent method that claims improved multi-view consistency is InterGSEdit \cite{intergsedit}, but it does not have code available.
+Both EditSplat and DGE use the image editing model InstructPix2Pix \cite{brooks2022instructpix2pix}, so for fairness we also evaluate our method using it.
+We also test our method on the one-step model pix2pix-Turbo \cite{parmar2024one} and flow-matching based model FLUX.1 \cite{flux}.
+InstructPix2Pix and pix2pix-Turbo have limited ability in changing geometry, therefore we use near-rigid edits for these methods and optimize the consistency loss based on matches between unedited images.
 When we evaluate image consistency, we extract the images \emph{prior} to updating the Gaussian splats, which for EditSplat is the output from their Multi-view Fusion Guidance (MFG) and for DGE after one iteration of their Multi-View Consistent Editing.
 We also compute metrics for the unedited images to get upper bounds on the consistency.
-As a baseline we also edit per image without any consideration of multi-view consistency.
+As a baseline, we also edit per image without any consideration of multi-view consistency.